gdsakelaris/MMA-Card-Game/MMA Card Game Rules.md

    - Ringside Medic for critical heals
 8. **Positional Control**: Ground and Pound keeps advantage for submission setups
 9. **Bottom Position Risk**: Submissions from bottom do only 60% damage - try to gain top position first
+10. **Takedowns Beat Defense**: Any takedown attempt (successful or not) clears opponent's waiting defensive cards - use this to remove their blocks/parries before striking
+11. **Status Effects Require Clean Hits**: Bleed and Stagger only apply if attack isn't blocked - defensive cards prevent status effects

 ### Fighter Priorities